 Why would anyone pay me to do something they can do themselves?

-For the same reason people hire cleaners or eat in restaurants.
+For the same reason that people hire cleaners or eat in restaurants.
 You could clean your house or cook your own dinner – but sometimes you don’t want to, haven’t got time to, or can’t be arsed.

 It’s a fact that people hire VAs, so the only potential reasons they won’t hire you is because you haven’t outlined what you can do for them, your website/LinkedIn looks crap and is full of spelling mistakes, you have no evidence that you’ve helped people just like them, you look like a criminal in your photos or they don’t know you even exist.